 Should You Be Adding Oil to Foundation?

 Yes, if you feel you need to, go ahead!
 It would work well, and make your foundation more “runny” and easier to apply, as well as be even better for dry skin.
-In fact, adding oil to foundation is kinda like this makeup sponge tip, where making the foundation a little more “runny” helps with application.
-(It’s also a makeup artist trick to smooth out thick, cream foundations.)
+In fact, adding oil to foundation makes the foundation a little more “runny” and helps with application.

 Why does oil in foundation work?